mrlynn/securehealth-docs/docs/developer-guides/api-reference.md

 # API Reference

 The SecureHealth API provides comprehensive access to patient data, appointments, and system functionality.
-All API endpoints are secured with JWT authentication and implement role-based access control.
+All API endpoints are secured with session-based authentication and implement role-based access control.

 ## Base URL